-If users want to combine C and D via Disk Management, they need to backup all important data on D drive in advance, because this partition will be deleted.
+If users want to combine C and D via Disk Management, they need to back up all important data on D drive in advance, because this partition will be deleted.
 Naturally, all data saved in this drive will be lost.
-Do you want to backup data in a fast way?
-View the help tutorial Copy Partition to get instructions.
+To back up data in a fast way, view the help tutorial Copy Partition to get instructions.

 Then, let's see how to merge partitions in Disk Management.

-From the demonstration above we know though Windows disk management tool can help us merge partitions, it will lead to data loss. unless we create a backup in advance.
-So well, is it possible to merge partitions without losing any data?
-Of course there is, and it is to make use of third party partition manager.
+From the demonstration above we know although Windows Disk Management tool can help us merge partitions, it will lead to data loss unless we create a backup in advance.

-Merge C Drive and D Drive with Third Party Partition Manager – No Data Loss
+Merge C and D Drive with Third Party Partition Manager – No Data Loss

-To perform such an operation, you can ask MiniTool Partition Wizard for help, which is a green, safe, and easy-to-use partitioning program for Windows users.
-It keeps existing contents in both partitions intact, and more surprisingly it’s free for Windows 10, Windows 8/8.1, Windows 7, and other Windows non-server users.
+To perform such an operation, you can ask MiniTool Partition Wizard for help, which is a green, safe, and easy-to-use disk partitioning program for Windows users.

 - Drive C and Drive D should be adjacent.